andkret/Cookbook/BasicSkills.md

 drives to that instance so you can exchange files.
 And then that's it!

 There is no way that you can crash or mess up your system.
 It's all encapsulated into Docker.
-Why this works is because Docker has natively access to your hardware.
+Why this works is because Docker has native access to your hardware.

 #### Take It With You